AlmondGod/PAL-notes/README.md

 $MDP M = (S, A, T)$
 Where S is the environment state space, A is the action space, and T is the state transition function

-Our true task objective $F: \Pi -> R$, policy to scalar performance eval
+Our true task objective $F: \Pi \rightarrow R$, policy to scalar performance eval

 A sim2real algorithm for reward design + Domain Randomization takes M and a list of tasks $l_{task}$, and outputs reward fun R and distribution over transition functions $\Tau$.